-How to watch baseball online
+How to watch Major League Baseball online

 Note the phrase “out-of-market,” though.
 MLB.TV is not a true cord-cutting resource.
 It was really designed as way for transplants—a Red Sox fan living in Seattle, for example—to watch their former home teams.
 As local broadcasts are still subject to blackout rules, you won’t be able to watch your hometown ball club live.

-That said, MLB.TV is still a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
+That said, MLB.TV remains a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
 And if you’re not particular about real-time viewing and can avoid social media and other potential spoiler sources, you can watch replays of your local team’s games on demand 90 minutes after the game’s conclusion.

-A full MLB.TV subscription, which gives you access to all 30 teams' games—minus those of your local club's—is $25 per month or $113 per year.
-There’s also a single team option that lets you follow a non-local squad of your choice for $87.50 per year.
+A full MLB.TV subscription, which gives you access to all 30 teams' games—minus those of your local club's—is $25 per month or $116 per year.
+There’s also a single-team option that lets you follow a non-local squad of your choice for $90 per year.
 MLB.TV is available on the web and for the Apple TV, Roku, Chromecast, PlayStation and Xbox consoles, Amazon Fire TV, and a range of other devices.

 Play ball!

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.